keu/docs/astro/airflow-api.md

 To retrieve your Deployment URL, open your Deployment in the Cloud UI and click **Open Airflow**.
 The Deployment URL is the URL for the Airflow UI homepage up until `/home`.
 It includes the name of your Organization and a short Deployment ID.
 For example, a Deployment with an ID `dhbhijp0` that is part of an Organization called `mycompany` would have a Deployment URL of `https://mycompany.astronomer.run/dhbhijp0`.

-## Step 2: Make an Airflow API Request
+## Step 2: Make an Airflow API request

-You can now execute requests against any endpoint that is listed in the [Airflow Rest API Reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).
+You can now execute requests against any endpoint that is listed in the [Airflow Rest API reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).
 To make a request based on Airflow documentation, make sure to:

 - Replace `https://airflow.apache.org` with your Deployment URL